 Why You’ll Love a Vegan Banana Cake

-The things is, the bananas in this cake add lots of moisture, creating a soft, tender cake that you’ll love time and time again.
-There’s just the right amount of sweetness that you might not even need that frosting, but it adds a nice touch!
+The things is, the bananas in this cake serve a purpose besides the flavor.
+They also add lots of moisture, creating a soft, tender cake that you’ll love time and time again.
+There’s just the right amount of sweetness that you might not even need that frosting, but it sure adds a nice touch!

 “We can rejoice in losing weight and lowering our cholesterol, but at the end of the day how much love we are putting into the world and how much stress or suffering we are alleviating are the more significant measures.” — Kathy Freston from the book Quantum Wellness

 We hope you love this recipe for Vegan Banana Cake as much as we do.
 If you decide to make it, be sure to drop us a line using #namelymarly on Instagram.
 We love seeing your creations!